Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 How much weight will I lose?

-If you're considering a tummy tuck as a way to lose weight, then you are not a suitable candidate.
-A tummy tuck is best performed on patients who are at a healthy stable weight.
+As one of the top tummy tuck surgeons in the country, I can say that if you're considering a tummy tuck Ontario as a way to lose weight, then you are not a suitable candidate.
+A tummy tuc is best performed on patients who are at a healthy stable weight.

 Am I a candidate if I have a high BMI?